The following tips will assist you in adequately preparing for a job interview,

 the question asked and that you answer all parts of the question.

-- Be cognizant of your grammar.
+- Be mindful of your grammar.
 Use simple but complete sentences when responding.

 Only use words that you can pronounce and fully understand.